Connect with us

 Image/Tutorial: Dukes and Duchesses

 Firstly, start the beads onto the wire and begin knitting in a garter stitch, pulling the beads in at different intervals to get the look you want.
 Then you will knit a rectangle shape, making the width as wide as the item you want to wrap it around.
 Then you do not have to get the dimensions perfect since you will be able to easily hand shape the wire after it’s knit, simply by pulling it in different directions and stretching it out as needed.
-After finishing the knitting, cut the wire then thread the ends of the wire into the loops, wrap the piece around the vase, and thread it together at the back with a separate strand of wire pulled through the holes.
+After finishing the knitting, cut the wire, then thread the ends of the wire into the loops, wrap the piece around the vase, and thread it together at the back with a separate strand of wire pulled through the holes.

 Mini Vase